When you upgrade a location in Listing Management to Premium, here’s what you gain access to:

 Once you choose to scan the map, you will see your site’s ranking for each point in your grid and review your competitors.

-This report will be updated monthly with your business’ rankings in Google Maps for each of your target keywords in the indicated locations.
+This report will be updated weekly with your business’ rankings in Google Maps for each of your target keywords in the indicated locations.

-The other great bonus of the Premium level is the ability to manage and reply to your reviews.
+The other great bonus of the Premium level is the ability to manage and reply to your Google Business Profile reviews.
 Here’s how the reviews will be collected in the Reviews tab:

 With each review, you can now expand and reply directly to your customer who left the review.

-Here’s an example of how reviews will appear on your Google search result via Google My Business:
+Here’s an example of how reviews will appear on your Google search result via Google Business Profile:

 Here’s Google’s advice on replying to your online reviews: